How to Use Google Flights: Tips for Finding the Best Deals (2024)

 Table of Contents

-Before I explain why Google Flights is my favorite flight search engine—and why Going includes its sample searches in nearly every Going deal we send to 2 million+ members—let me tell you a secret that few in the travel industry are willing to admit:
+Before I dive into why Google Flights is my go-to tool for finding flights—and why it’s part of almost every Going deal we send to 2 million+ members—let me tell you a secret that the travel industry doesn’t really talk about:

 Pros of Google Flights

-- Calendar-based fare view: Google Flights has a simple, intuitive calendar view that shows you the cheapest fare over the next 12 months.
+- Calendar-based fare view: Can’t decide when to fly?
+The calendar view lets you see which days are cheapest over the next 12 months.

-- Map-based search: The Google Flights Explore map lets you see the cheapest place to fly from your airport during your selected dates/date range.
+- Map-based search: The Explore map shows the cheapest place to fly from your airport during your selected dates/date range.

 Cons of Google Flights

-- Doesn't always have the lowest fares: Google Flights works by searching fares sold directly from the airlines and a handful of the top online travel agencies (OTAs), such as Expedia and Orbitz.
-Sometimes smaller OTAs (which Google Flights doesn’t look at) have fares a tad bit cheaper, but these sites can carry significant risks.
+- Doesn't always have the lowest fares: Google Flights works by searching fares sold directly from the airlines and a handful of the top online travel agencies (OTAs).
+Sometimes smaller agencies (which Google Flights doesn’t consider) have slightly cheaper fares.

-- Displays expired deals: Every once in a while, Google Flights will tell you a fare is available at a certain rate, but when you click to proceed with a booking, either (a) the fare jumps in price, or (b) there is no way to book online and instructs you instead to call the airline.
-(Don’t bother calling—it won’t work.)
-This phenomenon is called "ghosting" and happens occasionally on Google Flights when a fare was recently available but no longer is.
+- Ghost fares: Occasionally, Google Flights will show a fare at a certain rate, but when you click to book the fare jumps in price, or there is no way to book online.
+This is called “ghosting” and can happen every once in a while.
+This means that the fare was recently up but is no longer available.

-How to set departure and arrival locations on Google Flights to get the most options
+How to set departure and arrival locations to get the most options

 How to select dates in Google Flights to see the cheapest day to fly

-- A Google flight search only takes into account prices in the months you’ve told it to look at.
-So in the above example, the green dates are the lowest in May and June, but you may be able to save money by finding cheaper dates if you scroll to an earlier or later time frame.
+Remember that the flight search only takes into account prices in the months you’ve told it to look at.
+The green dates are the lowest in that time frame, but there might be cheaper dates if you search earlier or later in the calendar.

-Notice that Google Flights lists a few up top that they consider to be the “Best departing flights” taking into account factors like price and routing.
-It can still be worth taking a look at the “Other departing flights” to find the best flights for your schedule.
+Once you’ve thoroughly looked at the calendar of lowest fares, click on the dates you want, and you’ll get a big list of possible flights.
+Here, Google Flights lists a few up top of the “Best departing flights,” taking into account factors like price and routing.
+But it’s also worth taking a look at the “Other departing flights” to find the best options for your schedule.

 How to book flights on Google Flights

-- Google Flights isn't an online travel agency (OTA); it's a flight search engine.
-That means Google Flights doesn’t actually sell you flights.
+Remember that Google Flights is simply a flight search engine.
+That means they don’t actually sell flights.
 Instead, when you’ve chosen your flight, it gives you links so you can book with an online travel agency or directly with the airline.
-(With some airlines, you’ll have the option to “Book on Google with [airline],” which is really just a fancy way of Google transmitting your information and payment to the airline.)

 What to do when cheap flights can't be booked through the Google Flights page ("Ghosting")

-- Try other dates in Google Flights.
-Maybe the airline has repriced May 2-9, but the cheap fare is still available for May 3-10.
+Another option is to try other dates on Google Flights.
+Perhaps the airline has changed the prices for a specific time frame (say May 2–9), but the cheap fare is still available for other dates (like May 3–10).

 How to filter results in Google Flights to find your perfect flight